soundasleep/openclerk/INSTALL.md

 7. Build through Grunt:

         sudo grunt deploy

-7. Or, if you are building through Jenkins, use these commands:

-        npm install
-        composer install
-        mysql -u root --password=password < config/reset_clerk_database.sql
-        php -f core/install.php
-        grunt test                  # JUnit output is in tests/report.xml

 8. Set up cron jobs to execute the `batch/batch_*.php` scripts as necessary.
 Set 'automated_key' to a secure value, and use this as the first parameter